 Your Monthly Performance Review Framework

-Data is completely useless if you don't do anything with it.
-To turn these numbers into smarter decisions, you just need a simple review process.
-Block out some time each month to walk through your analytics and answer three straightforward questions.
+Data is entirely useless if you do nothing with it.
+You only need a simple review process to turn these numbers into smarter decisions.
+Set aside a block of time each month to walk through your analytics and answer three very straightforward questions.

 Use this simple framework to guide your review: